 Oral Surgery of Tidewater offers a variety of sedation options for our patients.
-If you feel nervous about receiving sedation during your treatments, we invite you to talk with Dr. Ford, Guter, and Gray to discuss your concerns to find the best option for you and your needed treatment.
-Please feel free to contact our office at (757) 499-6886 to schedule your appointment with one of our oral surgeons to learn more about sedation and oral surgery in Virginia Beach, Virginia.
+If you feel nervous about receiving sedation during your treatments, we invite you to talk with one of our amazing surgeons to discuss your concerns and find the best option for you and your needed treatment.
+Contact our office at (757) 499-6886 to schedule your appointment and learn more about sedation and oral surgery in Virginia Beach, Virginia.

 Types of Sedation

 - Local Anesthetic: Local Anesthetic is used with every procedure.
 It is a injection, and it numbs the area around the injection site.
 The numbing occurs in just a few minutes and can lasts several hours.

 - IV Sedation: Intravenous sedation, also known as IV sedation, is an advanced and effective way to sedate a patient for dental treatment.
 With IV sedation, patients are conscious but yet, in most cases, do not remember the procedure.
 This method is also known as “twilight sedation.”

 Our greatest concern is patient comfort.
 We know that dental pain can be extremely disruptive and that some people experience dental-related anxieties.
 Our doctors are trained to administer anesthesia safely and effectively.

 Our clinical staff members are highly experienced and well trained, gentle, and compassionate.
 They make sure you understand your treatment, are informed of all options, and make knowledgeable decisions about your procedures.

 During your visits at our office, the staff will listen to your concerns, immediately respond to address any issues, and do all they can to ensure you're comfortable.
 Following your procedures, they will explain in detail post-surgical home care, answer questions, and review what to expect during the healing process.

 When you come in for your consultation, your surgeon will discuss with you the appropriate supplement anesthesia for your procedure.
 Each requires different preparation on your part and, for your safety.